kaylasyahirahkhansa/brain/README.md

 ## LET'S EXPLORE WHY, THEORITICALLY, THIS BOOK DIDN'T WORK ON IT'S AUTHOR

-The reason the author might be fully convinced by their own book, **"Brain Can Change,"** likely stems from the author's hypothesis about how their neurobiology is structured:
+The reason the author might not be fully convinced by their own book, **"Brain Can Change,"** likely stems from the author's hypothesis about how their neurobiology is structured:

 **Fast normalization of new rewiring**